- February 9, 2016

 The Preposterous Awesomeness of Everything was developed by Joe Richardson.

 The Preposterous Awesomeness of Everything has received overwhelmingly positive reviews from players.
-Most players liked this game for its humor but disliked it for its music.
+Most players liked The Preposterous Awesomeness of Everything for its humor but disliked it for its music.

 The Preposterous Awesomeness of Everything is a single player game.

-Similar games include Four Last Things, The Procession to Calvary, Death of the Reprobate, Paradigm, Legend of Hand and others.
+Similar games include Paradigm, Death of the Reprobate, Four Last Things, The Procession to Calvary, Deponia: The Complete Journey and others.